tezeta/mtxledctrl/README.md

 # mtxledctrl
 LED controller for Matrix Orbital LCDs through LCDd.
-Tested with the LK204-7T-1U, should work with similiar models.
+Tested with the LK204-7T-1U, should work with similiar models with LEDs.

-Each LED can be set to red, orange or green.
+Each LED can be either red, orange or green.
 Color changes are queued before sending them:
 ```
 >>> import mtxledctrl
 >>> tn = mtxledctrl.init("127.0.0.1","13666")